kieran11/WeatherCovid/CovidAnalysis.md

 models contains the previous model within it.

 As we can see, the model with a six day lag has the lowest AIC, and it will be the model we evaluate.
+The `Mdl` column just tells us whether it is an interaction model or not.
+The interaction model has an interaction between temperature and precipiation intensity.

 <!--html_preserve-->